top of page

 IMG-20250417-WA0011-01.jpeg

-Early in the morning, the flower gently pushes its way out of the earth.
+Early in the morning, the crocus flower gently pushes its way out of the earth.
 It must be picked as early as

 possible, before its lilac petals fully open.